The

 a V-Twin 1200 cruiser.

-is where I was most impressed.
-I have spent many years on
+This is where I was most impressed.
+I have spent

-Moto-X style bikes and this was one of the first Dualsport
+many years on Moto-X style bikes and this was one of the

-bikes that I have ridden that handles like a 650 Enduro
+first Dualsport bikes that I have ridden that handles like

-bike.
-That’s not to say it will take the chequered
+a 650 Enduro bike.
+That’s not to say it will take

-flag, but for a Dualsport bike, it’s extremely nimble
+the chequered flag, but for a Dualsport bike, it’s

-in the dirt and will out perform many similar bikes in the
+extremely nimble in the dirt and will out perform many similar

 The bike has the power to wheelie in 3rd gear if traction